Some things to read while people forget your name.

 Astros: Placed pitcher Josh Fields on the DL with a forearm strain.

-Blue Jays: Claimed infielder off waivers from the and designated pitcher for assignment.
+Blue Jays: Claimed infielder Mauro Gomez off waivers from the Red Sox and designated pitcher Dave Bush for assignment.

-Rangers: Acquired catcher from the for a PTBNL and designated pitcher for assignment.
+Rangers: Acquired catcher Robinson Chirinos from the Rays for a PTBNL and designated pitcher Jeff Beliveau for assignment.

 Meanwhile, around the NL Central:

-- The Red Reporter recap) scored nine runs in the ninth inning Monday to turn a 4-4 game with the into a 13-4 blowout. (
+- The Reds scored nine runs in the ninth inning Monday to turn a 4-4 game with the Cardinals into a 13-4 blowout.
+(Red Reporter recap)

-- Bucs Dugout recap) left the game early with a hamstring strain, but the held on in his absence to beat the Diamondbacks 5-3 (
+- Wandy Rodriguez left the game early with a hamstring strain, but the Pirates held on in his absence to beat the Diamondbacks 5-3 (Bucs Dugout recap)

 - And, of course, the Brewers beat the Cubs 7-4.